Thinking of sending gifts to your OFS?

 But it comes out cheaper if you consider the shipping cost and the risk of it being stolen (which is pretty high).

-Another advantage of your OFS buying their computer from their local store is it gives them access to store or brand warranty.
+Another advantage of your OFS buying their computer from a local store is it gives them access to store or brand warranty.

 The climate in the Philippines is harsh.
 Warranty is important.
 If the laptop is damaged in any way, it will be easier for them to have it fixed or replaced.

-But if you want a specific laptop or tablet, just provide your OFS specifications.
-You have two options:
+But if you want a specific laptop or tablet, you have two options:

-1. you can buy one from a reputable online store, or
+- you can buy one from a reputable online store that caters to the Philippines or

-The problem with # 1 is that not all online computer stores allow you to order something to be sent to your OFS.
-These are the only ones we found accepting orders from outside the Philippines.
+The problem with # 1 is that not all online computer stores accept orders from outside the Philippines.
+These are the only ones we found that accept international orders and ship anywhere in the Philippines.

 PCWorx – Their support team says that they accept international Visa and Mastercard on online orders.